by

 I went through many potential causes and fixes with no change.
 Then

 one evening the old light bulb went off.
-Surely, I thought, there must
+Surely, I thought, there

-I removed the stem and spacers and lightly lubed the steerer, and each
+I removed the stem and spacers and lightly lubed the steerer, and

-too much.
+the bearings too much.
 And YES, the noise has gone away!”

-Thanks to reader Dave Elkow from Corbin,
+Thanks to reader Dave Elkow from

-Kentucky for this super tip.
+Corbin, Kentucky for this super tip.

 "Nokon cables can develop an elusive creak.
-The
+The creak

-creak occurred on each pedal stroke but only when I was out of the saddle,
+occurred on each pedal stroke but only when I was out of the saddle,

 and seemed to come from the bottom bracket area, and developed very